-The water level in Lake Alexandrina is approximately 0.81 m AHD and Lake Albert is approximately 0.80 m AHD.
+The water level in Lake Alexandrina is approximately 0.75 m AHD and Lake Albert is approximately 0.81 m AHD.

-The Lower Lakes are being managed to target a daily average lake level between 0.7 m AHD to 0.8 m AHD during July 2024.
+The Lower Lakes are being managed to target a daily average lake level between 0.725 m AHD to 0.825 m AHD during July 2024.

-Barrage operations are being undertaken to encourage flow to the Coorong Lagoons.
+Barrage operations are being undertaken to encourage flow to the Coorong Lagoons, with flows currently prioritised from Tauwitchere barrage.
 During adverse weather conditions, SA Water will operate the barrages to minimise the risk of seawater entering Lake Alexandrina, therefore minimising any negative salinity impacts from reverse flow events.
+Automated gates at Tauwitchere, Ewe Island, Mundoo and Goolwa barrages can be shut during reverse flow events and then opened when conditions allow for downstream movement of freshwater to the Coorong.